BottomHoleAssemblyAnalysis/BHAtp.jl/README.md

 Part of the BottomHoleAssemblyAnalysis Github organizatioin.

+BHAtp.jl computes the theoretical performance (tp) of a bottom hole assembly inside a bore hole in terms of its tendency to 'build' or 'drop'.

 This Github organization will contain a set of packages/projects related to the analysis of Bottom Hole Assemblies (BHA).